David Hudnall

 socket preservation

-2. Recruit the Best Talent
+2. Recruit the Best Dental Technicians

 The days of hanging a sign and opening the door to start a new business are long gone.
 Competition is fierce.
 If you plan to market your services to outside clients, hire someone who understands business startups and digital/social media marketing.
 Your second employee should be an experienced laboratory technician with managerial skills to help get the lab up and running.
 Then hire additional staff as your business grows.